muhammedmed/ecommerce-price-scraper/README.md

 The generated Excel file includes:
 - Product names
 - Prices
 - Source site
 - Clickable links to the original product pages

 ## Notes

-- The application relies on publicly available data and website structures.
-If a marketplace changes its site layout, the scraper may need to be updated.
+- This script retrieves publicly available data from e-commerce websites.
+If a website changes its structure, the scraper may require updates.
-- Using this tool with very high request volumes may result in temporary access limitations imposed by the respective websites.
+- Excessive requests to a website may result in temporary access limitations.
-- Users are responsible for complying with all applicable website terms of service and legal regulations when using this software.
+- Users are responsible for complying with all applicable website terms of service and legal regulations when using this tool.

 ## Legal Disclaimer

 This tool is for educational and research purposes only.
 It is not affiliated with, endorsed by, or approved by any e-commerce platform.
-Users are responsible for ensuring compliance with applicable terms of service and legal requirements.
+Users must ensure compliance with relevant terms of service and legal requirements.

 ## License